Achievable logoAchievable logo

 Forward movement phase:

-• Continue until knees are fully bent.
+• Continue until your knees are fully bent.

-• Keep shoulders over hands, spine neutral.
+• Keep your shoulders over your hands and your spine neutral.

 Backward movement phase: